-electrification rate.312 Further, SEIA/Vote Solar asserts requiring electrification rates would help mitigate any cost shift between participants and non-participants.313 However, SEIA/Vote Solar underscores that the electrification rates adopted in this decision should be existing rates that are available to all customers.314
+non-participants.
+However, SEIA/Vote Solar underscores that the electrification rates adopted in this decision should be existing rates that are available to all customers.
+303314

 Joint Utilities approach the import rate reform more acutely, recommending a new set of rates for net energy metering successor tariff customers.
-Joint Utilities propose cost-based residential default rates for residential customers, including on-peak, off-peak, and super off-peak time-of-use rates for both summer and winter.315 Joint Utilities assert that, in combination with fixed charges, these cost-based, non-tiered time-of-use differentials will result in ratepayer indifference and bring net energy metering into alignment with rate design principles, rectify the cost shift, provide subsidy transparency, and reflect accurate pricing.316
+Joint Utilities propose cost-based residential default rates for residential customers, including on-peak, off-peak, and super off-peak time-of-use rates for both summer and winter.
+Joint Utilities assert that, in combination with fixed charges, these cost-based, non-tiered time-of-use differentials will result in ratepayer indifference and bring net energy metering into alignment with rate design principles, rectify the cost shift, provide subsidy transparency, and reflect accurate pricing.
+Joint Utilities assert that, in combination with rate design principles, rectify the cost shift, provide subsidy

 SEIA/Vote Solar oppose Joint Utilities' new rate schedules for net energy metering customers (PG&E and SDG&E rates) contending that while available to other customers, "the reality is that given its structure, with a fixed charge significantly higher than is imposed under any other currently operable PG&E tariff, it is highly unlikely that other customers will opt in to it."
-SEIA/Vote Solar cautions that adoption of these rates could lead to segregation of customers
+SEIA/Vote Solar cautions that adoption of these rates could lead to segregation of customers into groups based on whether they adopt a single type of distributed energy resource.
+SEIA/Vote Solar submits that because the goal of the Commission is for customers to adopt multiple types of distributed energy resources in multiple combinations of technologies, having rate schedules geared toward a single distributed energy resources does not facilitate reaching this goal.
+Further, SEIA/Vote Solar asserts it would be difficult for a customer to ascertain which rate schedule works best.
+307318